 In the final stage it is made a comparison between iris signatures, producing a numeric dissimilarity value.
-If this value is higher than a threshold, the system outputs a "non-match", meaning that each signature belongs to different irises.
+If this value is higher than a threshold, the system outputs a "nonmatch", meaning that each signature belongs to different irises.
 Otherwise, the system outputs a "match", meaning that both signatures were extracted from images of the same iris.
-This stage is highly constrained by the feature extraction method.
-When the produced iris signature is binary, it is common to apply the Hamming distance metric.
-Otherwise, different metrics like the Euclidean, Weighted Euclidean or methods based on signal correlation (e.g. [16]) can be applied.
+Different metrics like the Hamming, Euclidean, Weighted Euclidean or methods based on signal correlation (e.g. [9]) can be applied.

-2.2 Iris Normalization Methods
+2.2.
+Iris Normalization Methods

 Robust representations for pattern recognition must be invariant to changes in the size, position and orientation of the patterns.
 In the iris biometric compass, this means that a representation of the iris data invariant to changes in the distance between the eye and the capturing device, in the camera optical magnification factor and in the iris orientation, caused by torsional eye rotation and camera angles, must be accomplished.
-As described in [3], the invariance to all of these factors can be achieved by the translation of the captured data to a double dimensionless pseudo-polar coordinate system.
-Figure 2 illustrates the translation process, that is based in a polar (θ) and radial (r) variables.
+As described in [2], the invariance to all of these factors can be achieved by the translation of the captured data to a double dimensionless pseudo-polar coordinate system.
+Figure 2 illustrates the translation process, that is based in a polar ( $\theta$ ) and radial (r) variables. "i" and "p" represent respectively the center of the iris and of the pupil and $(o_x, o_y)$ the difference between both centers.
+The normalization is anti-clockwise processed, extracting a fixed number of pixels from circumferences with successive radius values, into the normalized rectangular image with fixed dimensions.